-The numbers of Investment Shares in the credit union held during the financial year by each director of The Capricornian Ltd and other key management personnel of the credit union, including their personally related parties, are set out below.
+The numbers of Investment Shares in the Credit Union held during the financial year by each director of The Capricornian Ltd and other key management personnel of the Credit Union, including their personally related parties, are set out below.
 There were no shares granted during the reporting period as compensation.
+All Investment Shares were redeemed on 3rd December 2021 in accordance with the Notice of Redemption to all holders of Investment Shares.